Types of Timeshare Properties

 Deeded timeshare or Right to Use

 With Deeded Use, the developer divides the ownership of each unit into specific week increments.
-As the buyer, you are purchasing a fractional ownership of the resort for the unit specified.
+As the buyer, you are purchasing fractional ownership of the resort for the unit specified.
 With a Deeded purchase you would receive a deed which indicates to you the ownership of a given week and unit.
 The deed is recorded with local government agencies such as a County Recorder or Assessor.
 If your property has a float week or float unit your deed will show a 1/52 ownership at that resort.
-A Deeded Resort can be sold, given away, or bequeathed to your heirs, just like a Real Estate property.
+With a Deeded Resort, you can sell the timeshare, give it away, or transfer the timeshare away to your heirs, just like a Real Estate property.

 Timeshare Legal Documents

 When a timeshare project is established, the developer will create a set of legal documents describing the operation of the resort and the timeshare program.
 This paperwork is referred to as the "Program Documents".
 Within this document, there are usually forms of Codes, Covenants, and Restrictions (CCR) that are binding to all owners and any subsequent purchasers of the timeshare property.

 With a "Right to Use" ownership, also referred to as Leased Resort, you are given the right to use the property for a specified number of years.
 At the end of that time, the usage reverts back to the property owner.
 Usually, you can sell the timeshare lease, donate, or bequeath a "right to use" contract.
 However, the expiration date will remain the same.
 Many countries prohibit or severely limit foreign ownership of real estate.
 For this reason, most out of country resorts have been forced to use this method.

 |Timeshares 101: Beginner Guide||Timeshare Broker||Timeshare Resorts by Name|